+- Research

-- Institutional equity sales and trading
+- · Institutional equity sales and trading

 - Investment banking

+- Venture capital

+- International and principal trading

+- Fixed income trading

 - M&A and advisory services

 Canaccord Genuity's ability to target and service key clients in global equity financing is a strong differentiator and competitive advantage for the Company.
 Canaccord Genuity's transactions and revenue by focus sectors are detailed below.